Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 These tools don’t bring a significant operational change but are merit-worthy in catering to the business needs.

-For example, a screwdriver helps in fixing the screws of plants and machinery.
-Thus, there will be no interruptions to the machinery operation.
+For example, a screwdriver helps fix the screws of plants and machinery, so the machinery’s operation is not interrupted.

 Table of contents